Supermarket Chain Morrisons Introduces ‘Quiet Hour’ For Shoppers With Autism And Noise Sensitivities

-According to the BBC, supermarket chain Morrisons has introduced a weekly “quiet hour.”
+According to the BBC, supermarket chain Morrisons has introduced a weekly “quieter hour.”
 Aimed at reducing stress during shopping by eliminating loud music and minimizing other noises and lighting, the initiative is designed to create a welcoming atmosphere for shoppers with autism or who shop with children with autism, or others who are disturbed by bright lights and loud noises.

 Morrisons has announced that on Saturday mornings between 9 a.m. and 10 a.m., they will be dimming lights, turning music off and check-out beeps down, and avoiding using the tannoy (PA system) at all of their 439 UK stores.
-Movement of trolleys and baskets will also be reduced, and signs will be posted during the hour to inform about the “quiet hour” and encourage other customers to be respectful.
+Movement of trolleys and baskets will also be reduced, and signs will be posted during the hour to inform about the “quieter hour” and encourage other customers to be respectful.

 According to the National Autistic Society, this is a “step in the right direction.”